lardemua/atom_documentation/docs/index.md

 Below we describe each of these stages, giving examples for the [MMTBot](examples.md#mmtbot).

 #### Robotic System Configuration

  Robotic System Configuration concerns the design and implementation of your robotic system in ROS.
 It generally involves the writting of an [UDRF](http://wiki.ros.org/urdf) or a [xacro](http://wiki.ros.org/xacro) file that describes the links and joints of your robotic system.
 It sometimes also includes de configuration of a simulation of your system in [Gazebo](https://gazebosim.org/home).

+!!!
+Note
+    We recommend using xacro files instead of urdfs.

 Tipically one creates a couple of ros packages for our robot, as described below.